Our Essential Tips to Check a Gas Safe Engineer is Legit!

 Insurance and Gas Safe Engineers

 Equally, fireplace companies subcontract to gas engineers for fireplace installation.
-In both cases, the contractor and subcontractor will have professional liability insurance, and this is another useful way to make sure your engineer is legitimate.
+This is another handy way to check a gas safe engineer, as the contractor and subcontractor will have professional liability insurance.
 Always ask if they are insured because uninsured engineers should not be employed.

 Carbon Monoxide Testing